IT IS 6:15 PM LOCAL TIME, I DO NOT KNOW WHERE TO START FROM!

 I prefer a Bengali salted semolina bowl with different vegetables or just with potatoes cooked in a little of oil!
 My existing blogpost has it but because I named it upma, I need to change the pictures!
 Hence, today I used ghee & peanuts in good amount, indigestion was inevitable!
 I would change the pictures tomorrow!
 Because of the rain, I could not walk, also I was wearing my slippers!
 I was loitering at the market shops near home, it's a shedded area!
 I sat & had a spicy steamed bun & an Ayataka drink; the chilled sugar free tea cured my indigestion!

 Across the Atlantic, I did not see food stalls every few metres & people sitting in them until 10pm!
-The quite neighbourhood seemed strange to someone who lived in DumDum for few decades, now in an island that has Food courts every 200 metres, a mall attached to the maximum of the Mrt stations!
+The quite neighbourhood seemed strange to someone who lived in DumDum for few decades, now in an island that has food courts every 200 metres, a mall attached to the maximum of the metro rail stations!
 Our child is preferring there more!
 Anyway, we went as tourists, we would not be able to give a proper picture!
-But how cum kids' lives there are full of activities but not a single child is seen playing in front of their home!
+But how cum kids' lives there are full of activities but not a single child is seen playing in front of their homes!
 Here the kids go down in the common areas to play!

 WHAT IS THIS KALOJEEREY THOR CHIREY?